 Graduate school broadly

 - In most PhD programs students do not pay tuition and receive a stipend for living costs (number of years of guaranteed funding and access to summer funding varies by program and institution).

-- The NSF GRFP provides three years of funding for the awardee.
+- If you are interested in a program that does not provide sufficient funding, consider applying to fellowships and grants around the same time you apply to the PhD program.
+The NSF GRFP provides three years of funding for the awardee.
 US citizens and permanent residents are eligible to apply.
 Students can apply two times at most: once before starting graduate school and once in graduate school (first and second year).
 Applying can be useful for putting together application materials.

 - It is important to have a sense of your research interests before applying to graduate programs, but expect those ideas to evolve while in a graduate program.
 It is also important that your research interests are similar to or shared with the people you apply to work with.